 Control & Containment – where the INNS is widespread and eradication is not feasible, control of the population and mitigation against negative impacts

-Based on this ideal, Solway Firth Partnership is working towards establishing a framework for identifying sites of existing INNS, reducing the risk of the introduction of new INNS and managing existing key priority INNS in the Solway Firth.
+Based on this ideal, Solway Firth Partnership continues to work towards establishing a framework for identifying sites of existing INNS, reducing the risk of the introduction of new INNS and managing existing key priority INNS in the Solway Firth.
 A biosecurity plan for the Solway was produced in 2013 which highlighted the issues and identified actions.
 One of those was production of a waterproof identification guide for use by boat owners, fishers and members of the public.
 You can request a copy from email@example.com or call 01387 702162.
 Or you can download a copy here.

 You can also record Marine Invasive Non-Native Species in the Solway using the Sealife Tracker app for your android phone.
 Click here